 - If you want to define the simulation time horizon as a number of model time units, choose Stop model at specified time from the Stop drop-down list, and specify the stop time in the Stop time edit box.

-- Otherwise, if you prefer to specify times as calendar dates, choose Stop model at specified date from the Stop drop-down list, and enter the start and stop times using Start date and Stop date controls.
+- Otherwise, if you prefer to specify times as calendar dates, choose Stop model at specified date from the Stop drop-down list, and enter the start and stop dates using Start date and Stop date controls.
+By default, the start date is set to the date when the model is created.

-- In virtual time mode, the model runs at its maximum speed and no mapping is made between model time units and seconds of astronomical time.
+- In virtual time mode, the simulation engine executes the model as fast as possible.
+The model runs at its maximum speed and no mapping is made between model time units and seconds of astronomical time.
 This time mode is useful when you need to simulate your model for a long period of time.
+The virtual time mode is used when simulation performance is important and animation of the model dynamics is not needed.

 In real time mode, you can increase or decrease model simulation speed by changing the model simulation speed scale.
 The default 1x scale means that the model is simulated with the model simulation speed defined in the properties of the current AnyLogic experiment; 2x means that model is run twice faster than the specified model speed, etc. For instance, if the model speed is 6 model time units per second, 2x means that 12 model time units correspond to 1 second.

-To set a time mode and simulation speed
+To set the default time mode and simulation speed

 - In the Projects view, select the experiment you are working with.